TheWorldAvatar/stack/stack-manager/README.md

 A stack config file, with the same name as the stack being spun up, can be placed in the [stack-manager/inputs/config](./inputs/config/) directory to control what is include when the stack-manager is run.

+For example a stack called "test" could be configured by providing a file with the path `stack-manager/inputs/config/test.json`.

 ### Custom and optional containers

 By default the stack will start the built-in default services and then all of the user-supplied custom services.
-There are also several optional built-in services
+There are also several optional built-in services.

-The list of services that are started can be modified by adding them to the  .
+The list of services that are started can be modified by adding them to either the `"includes"` or `"excludes"` lists under a `"services"` node in the stack configuration file.

-For example a stack called "test" could be configured by providing a file with the path `stack-manager/inputs/config/test.json`.
+> :memo: **Note**: When adding services to the `includes` and `excludes` sections, use the file name (excluding the `.json` file extension) from the stack config files, rather than the name specified in `ServiceSpec`.

 ### Volumes